TN Can Tackle Racial & Ethnic Disparities

 - Allocate limited system resources and programs equitably;

 - Implement better youth justice data collection and analysis systems;

 - Provide better monitoring of the operation of the system.

-What is the Role of the States?
+What is the Role of States?

-Each state must address the question of overrepresentation of minorities in secure confinement in the youth justice system.
-The state must determine where the problem exists, to what degree numerically there is overrepresentation, and suggest solutions to ensure equal treatment for all youth.
+Each state must address the question of the overrepresentation of minorities in secure confinement in the youth justice system.
+The state must determine where the problem exists, and to what degree numerically there is overrepresentation, and suggest solutions to ensure equal treatment for all youth.